lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/help.rst

 Known Issues
 ============

 ``Dymola 2014`` cannot import EnergyPlus as an FMU.
-The reason is a bug in Dymola 2014 which does not pass the path to the resources location folder when invoking the ``fmiInstantiateSlave()`` method.
+The reason is a bug in ``Dymola 2014`` which does not pass the path to the resources location folder to the FMU when invoking the ``fmiInstantiateSlave()`` method.
-This information is needed by the FMU for it correct execution.
+This information is needed by the FMU for its correct execution.

 ``PyFMI 1.3.1`` cannot import EnergyPlus as an FMU since it currently does not support FMI for co-simulation tool coupling.